ACEMS/ECRretreat2017Nov/README.md

 ## Draft programme

-The programme will include unstructure collaborative sessions, an IP workshop, invited speakers who will their different career trajectories, getting to know each other, some mentoring to the PhD students, a few round table discussions and food.
+The programme will include _unstructure collaborative sessions_, an _IP workshop_, _invited speakers_ who will their different career trajectories for quantitative scientists, _getting to know each other sessions_, some _mentoring to the PhD students_, a few _round table discussions_ plus a BBQ and food.

 The draft programme can be found in the Wiki, see the tab above or click [here](https://github.com/ACEMS/ECRretreat2017Nov/wiki).
 We're planning the collaborative research projects and unstructured sessions in the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) tab.
 Why not head on over, see what people are suggesting, make a few comments and pitch your own idea?